-Geoff Biegler manages and tries complex patent cases in jurisdictions spanning from the District of Delaware to the Southern District of California, including the U.S. International Trade Commission, on behalf of both plaintiffs and defendants.
-Mr. Biegler has also has experience in Patent Office proceedings, both in the US and in Europe including EPO Opposition Proceedings, US Patent Office Post Grant proceedings and interferences.
+Geoff Biegler, a Principal in Fish’s Southern California office, has an expansive litigation practice that spans all areas of intellectual property litigation and complex commercial litigation.
+Mr. Biegler has successfully managed and tried matters through all phases of litigation in a variety of forums, spanning from the District of Delaware to the Southern District of California, including the U.S. International Trade Commission.
+Mr. Biegler also has experience in Patent Office proceedings, both in the US and in Europe, including EPO Opposition Proceedings, US Patent Office Post Grant proceedings and interferences.
 In addition to his experience in U.S. jurisdictions, Mr. Biegler also has significant experience managing and harmonizing patent disputes that include fronts on multiple, international jurisdictions.

-Mr. Biegler has received several accolades for his work, including being named a Rising Star by Super Lawyers Magazine.
 He is also active outside of the courtroom.
-Mr. Biegler has been involved in pro bono matters relating to domestic violence and indigent rights, including working with the Western Center on Law and Poverty to overhaul San Diego County’s General Relief program of indigent adults.
+Mr. Biegler has been involved in pro bono matters relating to domestic violence and homeless rights, including working with the Western Center on Law and Poverty to overhaul San Diego County’s General Relief program for homeless adults and, recently, partnering with Disability Rights-California and the National Law Center on Homelessness and Poverty to challenge San Diego’s nighttime parking and vehicle habitation ordinances on behalf of a class of homeless individuals.
 He is also a member of several local organizations, including the J. Clifford Wallace Inn of Court.

 ResMed v.
 Fisher & Paykel: counsel for ResMed in ongoing patent dispute over CPAP flow generator and mask products spanning district court litigation, the International Trade Commission, multiple worldwide litigations, and over ten IPR proceedings.